New Software Roles Drive

 OEMs have developed long planning horizons with a built-in bias that reflects their established operating models.
 The significant differences in the strategies, business characteristics, and operating models of these two worlds—hardware manufacturing and software development—cannot be overstated.
 Simply put, software lives in another world.

-This essay is supported by our Technology Insight “Smart Systems & IoT Software Opportunity.”
+This essay is supported by our Technology Insight “Smart Systems & IoT Software Opportunity,” as well as access to the replay of our webinar, “The Future of the OEM Software Opportunity.”

 Fill out the form below to download the overview for free.